The Royal Adelaide Show is BACK from 4 – 12 September 2021.

 - PURCHASE a few necessary or useful items in advance.
 If the weather is looking sketchy maybe buy a few ponchos to take.
 For safety, we recommend the awesome reuseable Infobands (see below) that you can attach to your child’s wrist (or jeans etc) and hold your phone number for peace of mind if they go missing.
 The great thing about these is you need 2 hands to remove (so they can’t pull them off!).
 The Info booths just inside the gates often offer a similar, Free, single-use paper one too.

-- SHOWBAGS: The Showbag Magazine is live on line now and will be distributed in The Advertiser Saturday 24th August.
+- SHOWBAGS: The Showbag Magazine will be distributed in The Advertiser a few weeks before the show starts.
 Give older kids a budget and get them to choose their Showbags in advance to reduce the stress and any conflict about over-spending on the day.
 Perhaps even do showbags last to avoid carrying them around – just pick up on your way out.
 Grab the show bag guide here: https://www.theshow.com.au/show-bags/

 - PLAN YOUR DAY: There is lots to see, do, eat and play at The Show.
 To make the most of the day, plan out the highlights with each family member getting to add a few things to the list so that everyone has fun.
 If you need some inspiration on itineraries check out https://theshow.com.au/things-to-see-do/free-things-to-do/